2022 Robotics & Localization

 Particle Cloud Visualization

-Particle Initialization: The filter began by generating a set of randomly distributed particles across the map, with a higher concentration around the initial estimate of the robot's position.
+Our particle filter implementation followed a structured approach to localization.
+The filter began by generating a set of randomly distributed particles across the map, with a higher concentration around the initial estimate of the robot's position.
 Each particle represented a potential pose (position and orientation) of the robot.
+As the robot moved through its environment, we used data from the odometry sensor to update the position of each particle, simulating how the particles would move if they were the actual robot while incorporating realistic motion noise to account for sensor inaccuracies.

 Laser Scan Alignment